Fausto Cruzat y Góngora: Biography

 Fausto Cruzat y Góngora was born in Pamplona into a distinguished family in the nobility of Navarre.

 He became a soldier and a knight of the Order of Santiago.

-He arrived in the Philippines in July 1690, assuming control of the government from the Audience of Manila.
+He arrived in the Philippines in July 1690, assuming control of the government from the Real Audiencia of Manila.

-He immediately began the task of overhauling the administration, improving and streamlining the administration of taxes.
+He immediately began the task of overhauling the administration as well as improving and streamlining taxation.

-He settled a large debt owed to Mexico, and reduced expenses to the level that the islands could become self-sufficient.
+He settled a large debt owed to the Caja Real in Mexico City, and reduced expenses to the level that the islands could become self-sufficient.

-He rebuilt the governor's palace in Manila on its present site, with two wings separated by an open atrium.
+He rebuilt the Palacio del Gobernador in Manila on its present site, with two wings separated by an open atrium.

 His residence was on the second floor of the south wing, and his secretariat on the lower floor.

-The northern wing was occupied by the Real Audiencia or Supreme Court.
+The northern wing was occupied by the Real Audiencia (Royal Supreme Court).

-On 1 October 1696 he issued a new set of Governance Rules, based on rules drawn up fifty years before by Sebastián Hurtado de Corcuera.
+On 1 October 1696, he issued a new set of governance rules, based on rules drawn up fifty years before by Sebastián Hurtado de Corcuera.

-The rules ensured that Alcaldes Mayores and other local authorities were strictly subordinate to the central government and that no major decision was taking without approval by Manila.
+The rules ensured that alcaldes mayores and other local authorities were strictly subordinate to the crown and that no major decision was taking place without approval by royal officials in Manila.
 Mechanisms to prevent corruption included a prohibition on accepting gifts.

-The rules instituted annual inspections by the Alcaldes Mayores in their territories.

-The Filipinos were given greater legal rights and guarantees, and were allowed to engage in industry or commerce.
+The rules instituted annual inspections by the alcaldes mayores in their territories.
+Filipinos were given greater legal rights and guarantees, and were allowed to engage in industry or commerce.

-Cruzat had to deal with disputes within the church.
-In late 1697 the Archbishop appointed secular clergy to the parishes, but the monks refused to give up control of the churches.

-Governor Cruzat sent soldiers to occupy the churches by force.
-This did not solve the problem, because there were not enough secular clergy, so most of the people were without priests.

-The problem remained until the archbishop was transferred to headquarters in Guadalajara, Mexico, in 1706.
+Cruzat had to deal with disputes within the Roman Catholic Church in Southeast Asia.
+In late 1697, the archbishop of Manila Diego Camacho y Ávila appointed secular clergy to the parishes, but the friars of the regular orders refused to give up control of the churches.
+In response, Governor Cruzat sent soldiers to occupy these churches and remove them by force.
+This did not solve the problem, because there were not enough secular clergy in the islands, thus leaving many parishes without priests.
+The problem remained until the archbishop was transferred to Guadalajara, Mexico, in 1706.

 Another problem arose when the crown ordered the regularization of all land property titles.

-The religious orders were by far the largest landholders, but they refused to show the inspector their titles.

-Two bishops became involved on different sides in the dispute, one supporting the monks and the other the inspector.
+The regular orders were by far the largest landholders in the Philippines, but they refused to show the inspector their titles.
+Two bishops became involved on different sides in the dispute, one supporting the friars and the other the inspector.

 The argument mounted to the point where the bishops mutually excommunicated each other.
 It took all of Cruzat's tact to obtain a compromise and restore peaces among the prelates.

 Philip V of Spain, the first monarch of the House of Bourbon, inherited the crown on 1 November 1700.
-Fausto Cruzat was replaced as governor by Domingo Zabálburu de Echevarri in December 1701.

-He died on 14 June 1702 on his way back, aboard of the Acapulco galeon.
+Fausto Cruzat was replaced as governor by Domingo Zabálburu de Echevarrí in December 1701.
+He died on 14 June 1702 on his way back to Spain via Mexico, aboard of the Acapulco galleon.

-His son Juan Cruzat y Góngora was made Marques de Góngora.
+His son Juan Cruzat y Góngora was later made Marques de Góngora.
 His grandson Gervasio Cruzat y Góngora became governor of New Mexico.